nelson-n/cs-math-nn/Statistics/README.md

 `Statistics.ipynb`
 * Notes on topics in statistics covering:
     * Theorems
-    * Interpretations of Linear Equations
+    * Interpretations of Linear Regression

 `Regression.ipynb`
 * Notes on regression covering:
+    * Interpretations of Linear Regression

 ## Exercises